jpmvferreira/gwcatalog/README.md

 This is a global flag, which means it should always be present before any of the available subcommands.

+Optionally you may add a variable named `description` in the previous file, that should be a string with a descriptive name of the cosmology being used.
+That string will be printed in the .csv file provided as output, which you will learn about in the next section.
+This feature is only available in the CLI.

 ### Saving and loading catalogs
 This package also includes an easy way to save your catalogs to a `.csv` file: